nurdwerks/storymaker/expand_remaining_chapters_prompt.md

 # Agentic Prompt: Expand Remaining Chapters

 **Goal:** Expand all remaining chapters in `ChapterWordCount.md` that have a word count < 1000 words.
-Focus primarily on the chapters in "Book 7 - The Final Resonance", followed by any remaining chapters in other books.
+After 20 chapters have been processed, proceed with final verification and submit a PR.

 **Context:**
 - **Template:** `Books/Chapter Summary Template.md` contains the required structure and rules (Tone, Word Count, Consistency).